 6) Earthtone paint layers combined with a bright base color will quickly achieve a basic Grimdark aesthetic.
 Follow this with weathering and battle damage techniques, and you can paint a large number of models without complicated color combinations.

 7) Don’t show everything.
 Hide the optimism in shadows.
-One way to do this is to try using zenithal highlighting along with glazes and washes to add color.
+One way to create a grimdark tone to your work is to try using zenithal highlighting along with glazes and washes to add color.
 Combine some techniques mentioned above, like adding textured/technical effects, e.g., grime, gore, mud, and you may achieve the grimdark look you were looking for.

 8) Give your viewer a lot of hope.
 Or none at all.
 Grimdark is about extremes.
 Of course, developing this concept with your art is a challenge only you can meet.
 And, I think a part of the reason it is hard to teach “Grimdark” art is because it can mean different things to everyone.